onassar/PHP-JSON-Validation/README.md

 However if a **failsafe** property is defined for a rule, and that rule fails, all further validation will end.

-This can be useful for validating a user&#039;s authorization for an application or whether a request came in from a proper source.
+Validating a user&#039;s authorization for an application, or whether a request came in from a proper source, are good real-world examples of the `failsafe` attribute&#039;s usage.

 ### rules (optional)
 This *optional* attribute/property, if included, ought to be an array whose